Study suggests staying current with COVID-19 vaccinations helps combat emerging variants

 "New research using live SARS-CoV-2 virus reveals an updated vaccine provides a strong immune response against previous strains and emerging variants.

-"The findings by researchers at Oregon Health & Science University (OHSU), published as a preprint in medRxiv, suggest a clear benefit in receiving updated vaccinations on a regular basis, especially among or those with underlying medical conditions.
+"The findings by researchers at Oregon Health & Science University (OHSU), published as a preprint in medRxiv, suggest a clear benefit in receiving updated vaccinations on a regular basis, especially among older people or those with underlying medical conditions.

 "The virus is still circulating, it's continuing to evolve, and it remains dangerous," said co-senior author Fikadu Tafesse, Ph.D., associate professor of molecular microbiology and immunology in the OHSU School of Medicine.
-"Sooner or later, there will be another that evades the immunity we have already built up.
+"Sooner or later, there will be another variant that evades the immunity we have already built up.
 Our study demonstrates that it's worthwhile to update our immune repertoire."

 "As the pandemic has receded from public consciousness, vaccine uptake has waned in the U.S., according to federal data.